 5804 gain, 3937 loss

 I still saw quite a few people out and about before the storm…at least 40.
-There was even a whole boy scout troop along with several day hikers.
-I stopped for lunch at Peru shelter, where I chatted with some ladies that were hiking the Long Trail as day sections.
-One was short on water so I was happy to filter some for her.
+There was a whole boy scout troop along with several day hikers.
+I stopped for lunch at Peru shelter, where I chatted with some ladies that were hiking the Long Trail in day sections.
+One was a little short on water so I was happy to filter some for her.
 In exchange, she gave me a lemon Luna bar.
-This was greatly appreciated because I was pretty short of food, for once.
-I’d had so much left over coming into Rutland that I didn’t even bother to go to the store in town.
-I grabbed a few items from the hiker box at the Yellow Deli and decided to call it good.
-I was missing some key items, but since it was for only 2 days, I figured I could get by.
+This was greatly appreciated because I was a bit short on food, for once.
+I’d had so much left over coming into Rutland that I didn’t even bother to go to the store.
+Instead, I’d grabbed a few things from the hiker box, but was still missing some key items.
+I figured I could get by for just 2 more days.
 I certainly enjoyed my lightweight food bag!
-The ladies also informed me that there were already 4 thru-hikers in the hut that were staying a second night.
-They didn’t want to hike today because they were certain it was going to be a washout.
-The lady day hikers, not me, commented on how feeble they seemed, especially since they had tried to convince them to turn around.
-They had insisted that the rain was coming by 9 am and they were going to get wet!
-The ladies wondered how thru-hikers that had come all the way from Georgia, presumably through lots of inclement weather, could be so afraid of some rain.
-I tended to agree but well, it was no bother to me, as long as there was still room in the hut.
-But it did concern me that even more hikers might show up and it wouldn’t be long before the hut was full.
-Thus, I hurried on.

-Mud Lantern did arrive about an hour later and I was so happy to see him.
-He’s such a friendly guy, his presence went a long way in smoothing over some of the tensions.
-But the 4 still made no effort to make room for him, even though there was plenty of space for another to have set-up on top the cabinets that lined the walls.
+Mud Lantern arrived about an hour later and I was so happy to see him.
+He’s such a friendly guy, his presence went a long way in smoothing over some of the tensions inside the hut.
+But the 4 still made no effort to clear a space for him, even though there was plenty of room for another to have set-up a bunk on top the cabinets lining the walls.
 He ended up on the floor near the sink, adjacent to the alcove.
-It was perfect since I could still talk to him but didn’t have to see the others.
+This pleased me since I could talk to him but didn’t have to look at the others.
 The wind and rain really started nailing the hut around dusk, so I was very happy to be inside.
 Even a 3-sided shelter could have been pretty miserable on this night.
-And so Henri passed, while I stayed dry and got a great night’s sleep on top a mountain in Vermont.
+And so the worst of Henri passed, while I stayed dry and got a great night’s sleep on top a mountain in Vermont.